matteoferla/Fragmenstein/documentation/generalised_potentials.md

 ```
     [ WARNING ] Patch SidechainConjugation implies it can apply to residue type CYZ, but actually applying it fails.

-This non-crosslinked pose will give the error:
+This non–S-conjugated pose will give the error:

     ERROR: No structure mods allowed during scoring!